ledwinson/nosql-data-cache/README.md

   The data can be loaded to cache by passing an implementation of DataSourceResolver<T>.
   The lookup queries can be declared in an interface exting from Snapshot interface.
 The method names must start with findBy

-## Here I am loading data from a CSV file convert it to member obejcts and trying to look up members based on the queries defined in test snapshot.
+### As an example here I am loading data from a CSV file convert it to member obejcts and trying to look up members based on the queries defined in test snapshot.

 ### Step1 Inject the cache depedency.